Passive income: Rental income and royalties

 One of the main categories of passive income.
 In 1930s, J.A.
 Hobson introduced the term “improperty” that aimed to define a form of assets’ ownership used for extracting income from other individuals.
 A tenant’s regular payments to a landlord (rent) and individuals’ or companies’ payments for the usage of one’s assets (royalty) can provide a steady stream of income and has good potential to appreciate in value over time.

 The great advantage of the given source is generally higher control over investments in comparison to other forms of passive income.
 Property owners have direct control over the management and operations of their property.
 The disadvantage is initial investment cost.
 Purchasing a rental property is typically more financially costly than, for instance, investing in stocks.

 Rental income is generally considered passive income only when it has not turned into an everyday job.
 Being a landlord of even a single small unit may occasionally require work (e.g., finding tenants or organizing repairs), which may become passive if a leasing agent is hired.

-Real estate crowdfunding

-Real estate crowdfunding has emerged as a modern avenue for passive income.
-Individuals can invest in real estate projects, typically pooling funds with other investors through online platforms.
-This method allows for the benefits of real estate ownership, such as potential property appreciation and rental income, without the need for direct involvement in property management.